nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product.md

 Where the quantity calculated from Step 2 is not divisible by 1 then push down the list.

-Where the quantity calculated from Step 2 is less than 1 then push to the bottom of the list.
+Where the quantity calculated from Step 2 is less than 1 then push lower in the list.

+Producs containing multiple active ingredents are pushed to the bottom of the list as the translation calculatation is not possible.

 Using the above example, the resulting sort order would be;

-Product (VMP) | Quantity to fulfil 250 milligrams Oxytetracycline 250mg tablets | 1 tablet
+Product (VMP) | Quantity (to fulfil 250 milligrams) Oxytetracycline 250mg tablets | 1 tablet
 Oxytetracycline 250mg/5ml oral suspension | 5 ml
 Oxytetracycline 125mg/5ml oral suspension | 10 ml